mvolkmann/blog/src/lua.md

 do the math library trigonometry functions expect degrees or radians?

-can you tell the print function to separate values by a space instead of a tab?
-Cover using\is to escape characters inside a string literal.
-\n and \t and \” and \’ and \\
-does the: syntax for calling a function only work when the variable has a type that maps to a Standard Library like String and number and table and function? what are all the formatting types that string.format supports?
-Like %s, %i, and %f. string.find returns the start and end indexes inclusive The local keyword can define multiple variables on a single line. ex. local a, b, c = 1, 2, 3 string.gsub returns a new string, and the number of occurrences that were replaced. nil is treated the same as false in a condition. all other values are treated as true. which operators have higher precedence, comparison or logical?
-This affects whether parentheses are needed in complex conditions.
+does the: syntax for calling a function only work when the variable has a type that maps to a Standard Library like String and number and table and function?

+what are all the formatting types that string.format supports?
+Like %s, %i, and %f.

+string.find returns the start and end indexes inclusive

+string.gsub returns a new string, and the number of occurrences that were replaced.

-Add a table of Lua operators that list them in precedence order from highest to lowest. can you set a variable to a condition to get a Boolean value?
-The variable assigned in a for loop is local to the loop. while variable and function names can use camel case, the Lua community seems to prefer using underscores.
+Add a table of Lua operators that list them in precedence order from highest to lowest. can you set a variable to a condition to get a Boolean value? while variable and function names can use camel case, the Lua community seems to prefer using underscores.